TheAwiteb/n34/CONTRIBUTING.md

 - Use the `--cover-letter` flag to include a cover letter with your patch.
 Describe the issue you’re addressing, whether it’s a one-line bug fix or a 5000-line new feature.
 - Specify the base commit for your patch using the `--base` flag.
 - First-time contributors: Review the [Submitting Patches guide](https://www.kernel.org/doc/html/latest/process/submitting-patches.html) before sending your patch.
+- If you revise your patch, you should reference all previous revisions (or the root patch if this is the first revision) and explain the changes made (i.e., the differences between this patch and the prior one).

 #### Code Style